niksilver/EigenD-Explorer/README.md

 don't know what EigenD is then you won't be interested in this.

-I wrote this entirely for myself, and will continue to play with it only as long it interests my, so do not expect any bug fixes or feature requests (although by all means do let me know of any you'd like, particularly bug fixes).
+I wrote this entirely for myself, and will continue to play with it only as long it interests me, so do not expect any bug fixes or feature requests (although by all means do let me know of any you'd like, particularly bug fixes).